-My darling son, Sam, is marrying his childhood sweetheart and I couldn’t be prouder of the man he’s grown into.
+My darling son, Sam, is marrying his childhood sweetheart and I couldn’t be prouder of him.
 Walking out on his abusive father all those years ago was the best thing I ever did.
 And today he stands, tall and handsome, saying ‘I do’ to my dream daughter-in-law.
-If I hadn’t pushed them together all those years ago, he might never have found a girl as perfect as Lauren.
-It’s true what they say, mother always knows best.

 But weeks later, Lauren is dead and police cars fill the driveway of their idyllic countryside home.
 As they question Sam, I sense he’s hiding something.
 Why won’t he look me in the eye?
 And who does he rush off to meet as soon as the police are gone?

 Desperate, I do what every good mother would do: I let myself into Sam and Lauren’s bedroom.
 What I see, I will never be able to forget.
 My son’s beautiful new wife was hiding a dangerous secret.
 Can I clear my son’s name?
 And could my life be in danger now too?

 The Jackson and Moore families come together to celebrate the marriage of their respective children but their happiness is short-lived when the bride, Lauren, dies three months later and the police launch a murder investigation.
 The nightmare continues for Georgie Moore when her son is arrested and the evidence seems to support his guilt.
 Yet Sam maintains he is innocent and Georgie is determined to prove someone else killed Lauren.